souvikdutta002/Phishing-Attack-Simulation-and-Detection/README.md

 - 📋 Follow your organization's security policy and applicable laws (CFAA, GDPR, etc.)
 - 🎓 Use the simulator output for training, not deception

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/ml-classifier`)
-3. Add tests for new functionality
-4. Submit a PR with a clear description

----
 [![](https://visitcount.itsvg.in/api?id=souvikdutta002&icon=0&color=3)](https://visitcount.itsvg.in)